Penn Wharton Student Helping People Across US Find COVID-19 Vaccines With Findashot.org

 Newell understands the need is great and he’s hoping his site helps to ease some of the frustration.

-“Let’s stop the spread by spreading the word about findashot.org and let’s leave no appointment behind,” he said.MORE NEWS: Fire Breaks Out At Normandy Farm Hotel In Blue Bell
+“Let’s stop the spread by spreading the word about findashot.org and let’s leave no appointment behind,” he said.MORE NEWS: WATCH LIVE: Philadelphia Officials To Provide COVID-19 Vaccination Program Update

 Click here for more information if you would like to make an appointment through his website or if you would like to donate.